manodeep/Corrfunc/docs/source/modules/mock_functions.rst

 Detailed API for Clustering Statistics on Mock Catalogs
 =========================================================

-All of these can be imported from `Corrfunc.mocks`.
+All of these can be imported from :py:mod:`Corrfunc.mocks`.
 See the complete reference here :py:mod:`Corrfunc`.`

 .. currentmodule:: Corrfunc.mocks